Dr. Andrew Allen

 After completing a bachelor’s in guitar performance at MSU in Wichita Falls, Bruce continued his studies at UNT in Denton earning a master’s degree in guitar performance in 1983.
 While at Denton, he performed in classes for Oscar Ghiglia, David Russell, Pepe Romero and Peter Segal.
 He also began performing at various events in the Dallas/Ft Worth region while still a student at UNT.
 He now performs regularly at locations throughout the states of Texas and Oklahoma.

-He has recorded 3 solo guitar CDs.
-In 2002 he recorded the Segovia edition of 20 Studies by Fernando Sor followed by Soliloquy in 2003 and Il Chittarra Romantico in 2008.
+He has recorded 3 solo guitar CDs, and in 2002 he recorded the Segovia edition of Twenty Studies by Fernando Sor followed by Soliloquy in 2003 and Il Chittarra Romantico in 2008.
 In 1998, he founded the guitar program at Rider High School in Wichita Falls where he teaches full time and typically has around 110-120 guitar students each year.
 The advanced guitar ensemble comprised of 3 and 4 year students perform in the community on average 10 to 20 times a year doing music from the Renaissance, Baroque, Classical, Romantic and 20th Century eras.

-As the adjunct guitar professor at Midwestern State University, 5 to 7 students study the art of the classical guitar each semester.
+As the adjunct guitar instructor at Midwestern State University, Mr. Canafax teaches 5 to 7 students the technique of classical guitar each semester.
 The students at MSU work specifically on music from the classical repertoire including composers such as Sor, Guiliani, Tarrega, Brouwer, Bach, and Dowland.

 Ms. Sandra Cunningham